Find Grad Schools

 14 Yearly Graduations

 The 14th most popular school in the country for public administration & social service majors who are seeking their doctor's degree is Southern Connecticut State University.
-The average in-state tuition for full-time undergraduates is $6,664 per year, while in-state graduate students, on average, pay $8,573 per year.
+Each year, around 9,300 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $6,470 per year, while in-state graduate students, on average, pay $8,299 per year.
 During the most recent year for which we have data, 14 people received their doctor's degree in public administration & social service from SCSU.
-Of these students, 100% were women and 78% were members of underrepresented racial-ethnic groups.
-Southern Connecticut State University public administration & social service graduates who receive their doctor's degree go on to jobs earning a median salary of $82,087.
+About 69% of this group were women, and 31% were students from an underrepresented racial-ethnic group.

 #14